expo/expo/packages/expo-updates/README.md

 ## Embedded Assets

-In certain situations, assets that are `require`d by your JavaScript are embedded into your application binary by Xcode/Android Studio.
+In certain situations, assets that are `required` by your JavaScript are embedded into your application binary by Xcode/Android Studio.
 This allows these assets to load when the packager server running locally on your machine is not available.

 Debug builds of Android apps do not, by default, have any assets bundled into the APK; they are always loaded at runtime from the Metro packager.